-Identified Housing Issue and Priority (High, Medium, Low) Contributing Factors AFFH Meaningful Actions Identified Housing Issue and Priority (High, Medium, Low) Contributing Factors Outreach.
+Identified Housing Issue and Priority (High, Medium, Low) Contributing Factors AFFH Meaningful Actions Outreach.
 Conduct targeted and culturally sensitive outreach promoting program offerings.
-Timeframe: Ongoing Geographic Targeting: Citywide 2021-2029 Metrics: Conduct at least one fair housing workshop annually in Spanish Equal Access to Housing.
+Timeframe: Ongoing Geographic Targeting: Citywide 2021-2029 Metrics: Conduct at least one fair housing workshop annually in Spanish Lack of knowledge Community Opposition Equal Access to Housing.
 Promote public awareness of federal, State, and local regulations regarding equal access to housing.
 Provide information to the public on various State and federal housing programs and fair housing law.
-Maintain referral information on the City's web site and at a variety of other locations such as community and senior centers, local social service offices, social media, via email, and at other public locations including City Hall and the library.
-Fair Housing Outreach and Education (Priority: Medium) Community Opposition Lack of language access Lack of knowledge of housing rights and resources Lack of accessible forums (e.g., webcast, effective communication, reasonable accommodation procedures) Timeframe: Four times per year as part of fair housing workshops by the Fair Housing Foundation and other housing-related events.
-Geographic Targeting: Citywide 2021-2029 Metrics: Assist 50 persons annually with fair housing services Public Meetings.
+Maintain referral information on the City's web site and at a variety of other locations such as community and senior centers, local social service offices, social media, via email, and at other public locations including City Hall and the library. resources Geographic Targeting: Citywide Fair Housing Outreach and Education (Priority: Lack of accessible forums (e.g., webcast, 2021-2029 Metrics: Assist 50 persons annually with fair housing services Medium) effective communication, reasonable accommodation procedures) Public Meetings.
 Conduct public meetings at suitable times, accessible to persons with disabilities, and meetings are accessible to underrepresented groups, including those who only speak Spanish.
 Resources will be provided ensure interpretation and translation services are available when requested at public meetings.
 Timeframe: Ongoing Geographic Targeting: Citywide 2021-2029 Metrics: Provide at least one person at public meetings that can provide Spanish translation service Combat Local Opposition Campaign.
 Develop a campaign to combat local opposition to new housing by increasing understanding of affordable rental housing and the positive impact it has on individuals, families, and the community at large.
 Timeframe: Ongoing Geographic Targeting: Citywide 2021-2029 Metrics: Decrease entitlement processing time frame by 10 percent for housing projects where community opposition may be a factor.